Where on earth would we be as a species without pizza?

 I think this one wins the ‘no frills’ competition when it comes to pizza.
 Tucked around the back of the Northern Quarter, an unassuming little bar serves up a variety of perfect pizzas which are precisely what they should be and just what you need four or five drinks in.
 I always go for their pepperoni, which is appropriately pimped up with the addition of spicy Nduja, basil and pickled jalapenos.

 On the complete opposite end of the spectrum to the former, sometimes you just want something filthy, and that’s where Crazy Pedro’s come in.
 Open until late, and with pizza available by the slice, the toppings at Pedro’s are what your wildest dreams are made of.
-Think fried chicken and waffle, shredded duck, Korean Fried Chicken and a monthly changing pun-tastic special.
+Think fried chicken and waffle, shredded duck, KFC (Korean fried chicken) katsu curry, vegan sloppy Guiseppe and a monthly changing pun-tastic special.

 Crazy Pedro’s, 55-57 Bridge St, Manchester M3 3BQ